car2100/Suitecrm/README.md

 # Suitecrm
-To use, you will download the docker-compose.yml and change the variables as you need, after that is just run the compose.
+To use it you will download the docker-compose.yml and change the variables as you need, after that is just run the compose.

 From the compose, you can change the informations to create a custom suitecrm installation. \
 environments: